carlosdeveloper10/Pong/README.md

 -  Computer: acer 3947z with windows 7 Home x86

 ## Important
-Read the [slik2D javadoc](http://slick.ninjacave.com/javadoc/) to find information about how to use slick2D.
+Read the [slik2D's javadoc](http://slick.ninjacave.com/javadoc/) to find information about how to use slick2D.

-This code is old, the game was tested, the tests was successful, but since its creation never was improved.
+This code is old, the game was tested, the tests were successful, but since its creation never was improved.

 --------------